SijieWen/Midterm_Project/README.md

 2. Program a function to collect restaurants’ names and business ids using Yelp business fusion API, test use the Yelp Review Search API, prepare for the following steps of building our database

-3. Program the whole function of Flask app, adjust and arrange every member's services into this app as correct format Write corresponding HTML files with instructions
+3. Program the whole function of Flask app, adjust and arrange every member's services into this app as correct format

+4. Write and beautify design corresponding HTML files with instructions

-4. Create NLP service – translate the reviews of a restaurant into Chinese
+5. Create NLP service – translate the reviews of a restaurant into Chinese

-5. Create NLP service – overall rating based on the sentiment score for a restaurant
+6. Create NLP service – overall rating based on the sentiment score for a restaurant

-6. Test and debug programs and web services
+7. Test and debug programs and web services

 Xiaolu Li: